achoooooo/guild_policies/101_guild_heirarchy.md

 Representatives**.
 It's important to note that these three classes are technically *mutually exclusive*, meaning it's possible for someone (like Bill) to be all three at the same time.
 That being said, a single player cannot be two types of leads, or a representative of two classes.
-That's because it defats the purpose of these roles, which is to be highly specialized expert a single domain.
+That's because it defeats the purpose of these roles, which is to be highly specialized expert a single domain.

 ## Class 1: Officers